maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

         - `"devstart": "SET DEBUG=leaflet-express-tutorial:* & nodemon ./bin/www"`
     - Load and test app by running `npm run devstart`
     - Navigate to `http://localhost:3000`
     - Change something in the code, for example the value for `title` in `routes/index.js`, then save.
 Notice in the terminal that nodemon restarts due to the changes.
 Now, if you refresh your browser window, the changes are live!
-Other build enviroments will allow you to do `hot-reloading`, which means that the developer tools will automatically restart your browser window for you when there is a file change, but this tutorial does not cover that.
-Modern front-end libraries that use `Webpack` have good configuration for those kinds of features.

 #### Adding a basic Leaflet layout
 1. Now, instead of that `Welcome to Express landing` page, lets add our Leaflet map.
 In `routes/index.js` change the of title to something you like.
-1. On our `views/layout.pug`, add blocks for including the leaflet libraries.
+1. On our `views/layout.pug`, add a few basic elements that we are going to build upon with other layouts.
 Your `views/layout.pug` should look like this, change the name of the href to your repo, of course!
     ```js
     doctype html
     html